30 Parliamentary Documents

 Accessing parliamentary documents

 Most common law jurisdictions have a parliamentary website that you can use to access a full range of parliamentary documents.
-The Queensland Parliament website conveniently allows you to access the Bill, explanatory speech and explanatory note in the same place.
+The Queensland Parliament website conveniently allows you to access a current Bill, explanatory speech and explanatory note in the same place.
 It also indicates the process of the Bill through Parliament.

 Screenshot of the Work of the Assembly page on the Queensland Parliament website showing a list of Bills currently before Parliament including links to the explanatory note and second reading speech.